 Triage Live Art Collective

-Triage was founded by Katerina Kokkinos-Kennedy, and since 2007 she has created intimate live art works, performance installations, and large-scale events with a range of creative collaborators.
-The works of Triage are site-specific, immersive, and participatory.
-These "deep end" experiences enable audiences to make sense of themselves and the world around them.
-In recent works Triage has explored death (The Infirmary, 2018), gender violence (i can't believe we're still having this conversation, 2019), the climate crisis (After the Flood, 2021), and the meaning of place across four time periods (META, 2021).
+Triage was founded by artistic director Katerina Kokkinos-Kennedy in 2009.
+The company creates intimate live art works, performance installations, and large-scale events with a range of artistic collaborators.
+All Triage works are immersive, site-specific, and participatory.
+These "deep end" experiences are designed to enable audiences to make sense of themselves and the world around them.
+Recent projects have explored mortality (The Infirmary, 2018), the climate crisis (After the Flood, 2021), and the meaning of place across time (META, 2021).

 Most recently Triage has collaborated with the following artists: Harry Aronsten, John Ford, Eloise Kent, Takashi Kondo, Rei Poh (Attempts Collective), Tamara Searle, Zoe Scoglio, Sarah Walker, and Mark Wilson.